buwilliams/website/content/articles/projects/bliss_ui_no_code_platform.md

 ## I've been putting this off

 It's time to tell you about my baby: Bliss UI.
-For years, I've kept the source code private and refrained from writing about this project.
+I wrote this project from 2016-2018.
+For years, I've kept the source code private and refrained from writing about it.
 It's a sore subject because I was so passionate about it's mission and the work I did to make a dream a reality.
 Where's the problem you ask?
 Well... it failed.
 It didn't fail because of design or technology.
 It failed for very human reasons which I'll get into below.
 But, the time has come to talk about it.
 So, let's get to it.

 ## Big problems with App development